-Expenses are decreases in economic benefits during the accounting period in the form of outflows or decrease of assets or incurrence of liabilities that result in decreases in equity, other than those relating to distributions to equity participants.
+Expenses are decreases in economic benefits during the accounting period in the form of outflows or decrease of assets or incurrence of liabilities that result in decreases in equity or increases in capital deficiency, other than those relating to distributions to equity participants.
 Expenses are recognized in the consolidated statements of comprehensive income in the year these are incurred.